PiRXlv/100-days-of-code/log.md

 **Thoughts:**
   It is a bit cumbersome, but not that hard to get SpecFlow running with VScode.
 I probably should write a blog post about it.

+### Day 14, February 23, 2019
+**Todays progress**: Moving to another book, started to learn Haskell now.

+**Thoughts:**
+  Purity == referential transparency.
+Same function with same values will always return same result.
+  Free variables are variables in the body that are not bound by the head.
+Currying in short is that when function has multiple arguments, they have multiple (nested) heads and are reduced from left-hand side for each argument.
+  Application (arguments applied) vs Evaluation (result evaluated) - 2000/1000 vs 2 for m/n
+  I should redo last exercise from first chapter.

 **Link to work:** none